By the end of this chapter, you will be able to

 - any social category that contributes to your identity.

 (a) Which identities most influence your view of yourself?
 Which identities do you think most affect the way others see you?

 (b) What are the advantages and disadvantages of membership in each group?

 (c) In what ways does your social identity with one group conflict with your social identity with another group?
 For example, a dual citizen might identify with the country they are living in and join with the majority of that group in condemning the actions of their home country, a country with which the person also closely identifies.
-How does this conflict affect your communications?
+How might similar conflicts affect your communications?

-Kimberlé Crenshaw, pictured on the right, tells the story of Emma DeGraffenreid and four other women who sued General Motors in 1976 for racial and gender discrimination.
-Prior to the US Civil Rights Act of 1964, the company had hired white women in secretarial positions and Black men in factory positions.
-Black women were hired after 1970, but they were unable to keep their jobs during layoffs due to the company’s “last hired/first fired” policy.
-Discriminatory practices prevented them from attaining seniority.
+Kimberlé Crenshaw tells the story of Emma DeGraffenreid, who sued General Motors in 1976 for racial and gender discrimination.
 Because both Blacks and women were employed by the company and had opportunity to advance, the court found that General Motors was not discriminating against women, nor were they discriminating against Blacks.
-The women lost their case.
-In her 2016 TED Talk, Crenshaw discusses the failure of the court to see the discrimination that Black women faced as a result of being both Black and female.
+DeGraffenreid lost her case.
+In her 2016 TED Talk, Crenshaw discussed the failure of the court to see the discrimination that Black women faced as a result of being both Black and female.
 The court only understood the harm she experienced on the race road or the gender road and could not understand the harm experienced at the intersection of these roads.

 Crenshaw (1989) coined the term “intersectionality” to refer to the ways in which DeGraffenreid and the other women who sued GM experienced a combination of racial and gender discrimination.
 Today, the term “intersectionality” refers to a broad range of overlapping social identities that experience discrimination.